wangxufire/awesome-stars/README.md

 ## C++

+- [swig](https://github.com/swig/swig) - SWIG is a software development tool that connects programs written in C and C++ with a variety of high-level programming languages.
 - [swift](https://github.com/apple/swift) - The Swift Programming Language
 - [clang](https://github.com/llvm-mirror/clang) - Mirror of official clang git repository located at http://llvm.org/git/clang.
 Updated every five minutes.
 - [chromium-webar](https://github.com/googlevr/chromium-webar) - A proposal to provide Augmented Reality (AR) capabilities to the web in the form of a prototype on top of WebVR built in Chromium.